 The first is simple enough.
-Yes, there is plenty of genre fiction that is unpretentiously designed to give its readership its fix.
+Yes, there is plenty of genre fiction that is unpretentiously designed to give its readership a fix.
 Beyond that, there is also a lot of crap.
 But the presence of bad or candidly middlebrow genre fiction does not preclude or diminish the presence of literary science fiction and fantasy.
 A work set in speculative setting can possess literary qualities and can offer a significant intellectual challenge to its readership.

 On the second point, I do not like the term ‘literary fiction’.
 I much prefer the term ‘prestige fiction’, meaning the types of books you expect to win prizes.
-The former has an unwarranted monopoly of claims to highbrow credentials.
+The former has an unwarranted monopoly to highbrow credentials.
 These books can be easily identified by their content and style.
-By which I mean to say, they regurgitate a collection of conventions and tropes which appeal to a readership.
+By which I mean, they regurgitate a collection of conventions and tropes which appeal to a readership.
 They are explicitly a genre.
 As such these books fulfil that lowliest of genre aims that precludes speculative fiction from awards: they satisfy and reassure their readership.
 They do not challenge.
 They are cosy.
 They are middlebrow.

 Now, let’s not take it to extremes.
 I am not seriously suggesting that the entirety of the Man Booker long list is composed of simpering attempts to appease a pretentious middle class readership with limited imaginations and Woolf’s derided aspirations of ‘money, fame, power, and prestige’.
 Not all of them, at least.
 And do bare in mind what I said above about the intent of readership.
 The books may (and often are) abounding with serious literary merit.
 I just question how engaged with the highbrow credentials the primary consumers (and I say consumers, not readers) of prestige prize-winning fiction are.
 Woolf (who I implicitly derided for snobbery but am now unapologetically backing) maintained that middlebrow and highbrow readers had the same books, but highbrow readers read them properly.

 Now, I do not have a problem with these books.
 I am a major proponent of books that would be considered prestige fiction.
 I read them, avidly and consistently.
 Probably more often than I do traditional genre fiction.
 I do not have a problem with people celebrating these books.
 I am not saying those prestige fiction books which win or are nominated for prizes do not possess highbrow credentials.
-My point is simply this. the primary criterion by which prestige fiction is selected and designated is its adherence to a middlebrow conception of genre and the degree to which this will satisfy a primarily middlebrow readership.
+My point is simply this: the primary criterion by which prestige fiction is selected and designated is its adherence to a middlebrow conception of genre and the degree to which this will satisfy a primarily middlebrow readership.
 It is this conception of genre that conversely sees literary science fiction and fantasy precluded from selection.
 Any awards body practising this selection process cannot by definition have any claim on literary insight or hypocritically designate literary status.